Rimini railway station: History

 Soon enough, a further increase in traffic made it essential to move the passenger building to the south of the locomotive depot and workshop, where there was enough space for a new station yard with wider platforms.
-The new station building, designed by the architect Ulisse Dini, was opened on 1 November 1914.
+The new station building, designed by Ulisse Dini, was opened on 1 November 1914.

 Between 1915 and 1917, following the entry of Italy into World War I, the station was bombarded by the Austro-Hungarian Navy.
-In 1932, it became a terminus of the short narrow gauge international line to San Marino, which ended at the apron of the station, adjacent to platform 1.
-In late 1938, in conjunction with electrification of the line to Ancona, important works were carried out to upgrade the station's facilities.
-However, between 1943 and 1944, after the outbreak of World War II, the station and its surrounds were repeatedly hit by allied bombing, in nearly 400 air raids.
+In late 1938, in conjunction with electrification of the Bologna–Ancona railway, important works were carried out to upgrade the station's facilities.

+During World War II, the station and its surrounds were repeatedly hit by Allied aerial bombardment.
+On the morning of 28 December 1943, 105 B-17 and 21 B-24 bomber planes, supported by P-38 fighter planes, had been ordered to hit the station; the raid partially destroyed the Victor Emmanuel II Theatre.

 In the wake of World War II, damaged buildings were repaired.
 In 1963, new train control equipment was installed.
-In 1978, the station yard was further expanded, to 10 tracks equipped with platforms.
+In 1978, the station yard was further expanded to 10 tracks equipped with platforms.
 Since the start of the 21st century, some tracks and the locomotive shed have been closed, and the goods yard converted into a car park.